Lokathor/arm7tdmi_mem_fns/README.md

 All the code here is released under CCO.

-OR (if you really want to use the standard Rust licenses) Apache-2.0 OR MIT can also be used.
+OR (if you really want to use the standard Rust project licenses) Apache-2.0 OR MIT can also be used.